Sejm of Central Lithuania

 The 1922 seal of the Sejm of Central Lithuania.

-Sejm of Central Lithuania (Sejm Litwy Środkowej), also known as the Vilnius Sejm, or Wilno Sejm (Sejm Wileński; Lithuanian: Vilniaus seimas) or the Adjudicating Sejm (Sejm Orzekający), was the parliament of the short-lived state of Central Lithuania.
+The Sejm of Central Lithuania (Sejm Litwy Środkowej), also known as the Vilnius Sejm, or Wilno Sejm (Sejm Wileński; Lithuanian: Vilniaus seimas) or the Adjudicating Sejm (Sejm Orzekający), was the parliament of the short-lived state of Central Lithuania.
 Formed after the elections of 8 January 1922, it held its proceedings from 1 February to 1 March of that year.
 It had 106 deputies.
 Dominated by Polish representatives, it requested Central Lithuania's annexation by Poland and dissolved shortly afterward.